 Driving Routes

 If you like to tour by car then East Lothian’s Driving Routes will get you to the places you need to see and provide you with a unique insight into the region’s fascinating history and heritage and bring you right up to date with modern East Lothian.
+There are three routes to choose from, Hillfoots Trail, Saltire Trail & Coastal Trail, and if you have time we'd recommend doing all three!
+Each route has stopping points with interpretation boards which link to further information on things to see and do in the surrounding area.

 The Hillfoots Trail